yogsototh/Scratch/content/html/fr/blog/Haskell-OpenGL-Mandelbrot.md

 This section is quite long, but don't be afraid, most of the code is some OpenGL boilerplate.
-For those you want to skim,
-here is a high level representation:
+If you just want to skim this section, here is a high level representation:

  > - OpenGL Boilerplate